chernanma/Project_1/README.md

 # Covid-19 Test Sites & Stats

-<------This covid tracker application delivers the current covid updates and statistics nationwide.
-The User can search for any city and view the instantaneous status and trends pertaining to covid 19.-------->
+<------This covid tracker application delivers the current covid19 updates and statistics nationwide.
+The User can search for any city and view instantaneous status and trends pertaining to covid.-------->

 [Click here to go to Covid-19 Stats Site](https://chernanma.github.io/Project_1/)